codsen/codsen/packages/object-merge-advanced/README.md

 When `object-merge-advanced` merges two _objects_, it will check the types of their key values:

 * If a key exists only in one of the objects, it goes straight into the result object.
-* If key exists on both, we got a clash.
-Key's value will be chosen judging by it's value's type:
+* If a key exists on both, we got a clash.
+Key's value will be chosen judging by its value's type:
   * Arrays trump objects which trump strings which trump numbers which trump Booleans
   * Non-empty array as value trumps any object or string as value
   * Anything empty won't trump anything not empty
-  * If both key have plain object values, they'll get recursively fed back into the library again
+  * If both keys have plain object values, they'll get recursively fed back into the library again
   * Booleans will be merged using logical "OR"
   * Arrays will be merged, and if there are objects within, those objects will be merged smartly, depending if their keysets are similar.
 If not, objects will be merged as separate array elements.

-Basically, there are 10 possible combinations: 10 types of first input (object #1) and 10 types of second input (object #2): non-empty (full) object, empty object, non-empty array, empty array, non-empty string, empty string, number, boolean, undefined and null.
+There are ten possible combinations: 10 types of first input (object #1) and ten types of second input (object #2): non-empty (full) object, empty object, non-empty array, empty array, non-empty string, empty string, number, boolean, undefined and null.

 ![matching algorithm](http://i.imgsafe.org/7e71b2b3b0.png)

-Large number in the center of a square shows which value prevails.
+A Large number in the centre of a square shows which value prevails.

 In the diagram above, the squares show **which value wins**, first object's (marked `01`) or second one's (marked `02`).
 In other words, do we assign second object's value onto first, or the opposite.